solana-foundation/solana-improvement-documents/proposals/0007-access-policy.md

 Users with Maintain access are responsible for managing the SIMD repository and granting user access based on the above requirements.

+### Requesting Access

+To receive a level of access as defined in SIMD-0007, Open an issue on the [Solana Improvement Documents](https://github.com/solana-foundation/solana-improvement-documents) repository with a title in the following format: "Request Access (Level [X]) for [Username]".
+Add information that can help identify you such as your discord id in the issue.

 ### Vouching Process

-To receive a level of access as defined in SIMD-0007, follow these steps:

-1. Open an issue on the [Solana Improvement Documents](https://github.com/solana-foundation/solana-improvement-documents) repository with a title in the following format: "Request Access (Level [X]) for [Username]".
-Add information that can help identify you such as your discord id in the issue.
+The vouching process is as follows:

-2. Gather your vouchers to add a comment on the issue expressing their support.
+1. Gather your vouchers to add a comment on the issue expressing their support.
-3. Once the issue has received enough support, notify the users with Maintain access by adding a comment tagging [`@SIMD-Maintainers`](https://github.com/orgs/solana-foundation/teams/simd-maintainers) and you will be granted the requested level of access.
+2. Once the issue has received enough support, notify the users with Maintain access by adding a comment tagging [`@SIMD-Maintainers`](https://github.com/orgs/solana-foundation/teams/simd-maintainers) and you will be granted the requested level of access.